winson8222/Static-Program-Analyzer/README.md

 Item | Version
 -|-
-OS | Window, MacOS
+OS | Window
-Toolchain | Visual Studio, CMake, CLion
+Toolchain | Visual Studio, CMake
 C++ Standard | C++17

 ### Additional Build Instructions

-To be updated
+This is a multi-platform project done on Windows and MacOS.
+We used the following tech stacks as listed below for our development.

 # Team Members